What is Cupping?

 What does it help with?

 The suction and negative pressure provided by cupping can loosen muscles, encourage blood flow, and sedate the nervous system (which makes it an excellent treatment for high blood pressure).
-Cupping is used to relieve back and neck pains, stiff muscles, anxiety, fatigue, migraines, rheumatism, and even cellulite.
+Cupping is used to relieve back and neck pain, stiff muscles, anxiety, fatigue, migraines, a cough, and even cellulite.
 Generally, cupping is combined with acupuncture in one treatment, but it can also be used alone.

 Ready to get started or have questions about our cupping therapy?
 Please call us at 952-277-9975 or schedule directly online.